antoinevinial/react-boilerplate/README.md

 export default MyComponent;
 ```

 The constructor function is here to init the component with the React properties.
 The render function is the DOM output of your component.
-Inside your component, you can add any custom function you need and also use all the React Component built-in methods (see (doc)[https://reactjs.org/docs/react-component.html]).
+Inside your component, you can add any custom function you need and also use all the React Component built-in methods (see [doc](https://reactjs.org/docs/react-component.html)).
 Basically, each component inside a React application has some lifecycle methods you can use to create your application logic (`componentWillMount`, `componentDidUpdate`, etc...).
-Also, don't forget to create a **.styl** file for each component in its folder : it will help you in the future when your project will grow.
+Also, don't forget to create a `.styl` file for each component in its folder : it will help you in the future when your project will grow.

+## Router and routes

+When you're building a website, you need to add different view and match it with specific URL path.
+I use [react-router-dom](https://reacttraining.com/react-router/web/guides/philosophy) for my router.
+It's very easy to render a specific view based on URL
+1. Open the [App.js](./src/App.js) and find the `<Switch>` tag
+2. Inside `<Switch>` tag, add a new line like `<Route path="/mypath" component={myView} />` where `myView` is a separate view file (basically a React Component file only used for view purpose)
+3. Go to your url [http://localhost:3000/mypath](http://localhost:3000/mypath) and you will see your view

+### Specific route params

+There is 2 main features for the routes :
+1. You can add an `exact` attribute to your route.
+If you do this, you URL needs to be exactly equal to the path attribute to render the view.
+If not, if you go to [http://localhost:3000/mypath/blablabla](http://localhost:3000/mypath/blablabla), you would also render the same view even if there is an extra piece inside url.
+2. Inside the path attribute, you can add a dynamic param inside URL (for example, a slug or an id) like `<Route path="/articles/:id" component={myView} />`.
+Thanks to that, you can render the same view for all articles but you can have access to the param inside the view (for example, to fetch the corresponding article).

-## Component : Create a simple Cover
+## Create a simple Cover component

 Let's say we want to create a cover with an image, a title and a description.
 Let's create a [Cover.js](./src/components/Cover/Cover.js) file and add our markup inside the render function.
 In your component, you will have access to **props**.
 [Props](https://reactjs.org/docs/components-and-props.html) are basically data that you can pass to a component to render dynamic content.
 This data are send by the parent component (in our case, the one that include our cover).